ruuda/blog/posts/a-type-system-for-rcl-part-3-related-work.md

 [PureScript][purescript] is a typed functional language similar to Haskell.
-It compiles to and interoperates with JavaScript, so it has good support for modelling JavaScript objects (dicts/records in RCL).
+It compiles to and interoperates with JavaScript, so it has good support for modelling JavaScript objects, which correspond to dicts in RCL.
 I’ve written two applications in it
 ([a plant watering tracker][sempervivum] and [a music player][musium]), and I feel more comfortable with it than TypeScript.
-I haven’t encountered the need for [row polymorphism][rowpoly] though.
+So far I haven’t encountered the need for [row polymorphism][rowpoly].
 I need to dive into this deeper when I get to adding record types to RCL, but my feeling is that row types may be a bit too advanced.
 I want RCL to be obvious to understand